 A registered trademark is confirmed by a certificate.
-The period of validity of a registered trademark is 10 years from the date of filing with possibility of renewal for another 10 years at the trademark holder's request filed within the last year of its validity.

-An appellation of origin means the geographical name of a region or locality, or country, used to designate a product originating in that region, locality, or country, and the quality or characteristics of which are essentially or exclusively due to the particular geographical environment comprising inherent natural and human factors thereof.
-A registered appellation of origin is confirmed by a certificate.
-The period of validity of the certificate is 10 years and is renewable for another 10 years at the request filed before its expiration.
+The period of validity of a registered trademark is 10 years from the date of filing with possibility of renewal for another 10 years at the trademark holder's request filed within the last year of its validity. А geographical indication means the geographical name of a region or locality, or country, used to designate a product originating in that region, locality, or country, and the quality or characteristics of which are essentially or exclusively due to the particular geographical environment comprising inherent natural and human factors thereof.
+A registered geographical indication is confirmed by a certificate.
+The period of validity of the certificate is 10 years from the date of application and it may be extended for another 10 years.